 G42 Establishes G42 Europe & UK

-G42 Europe & UK launched, co-chaired by Omar Mir and Marty Edelman, driving AI solutions for private sector and infrastructure build-outs across the region.

-ABU DHABI, UAE, June 13, 2025 /PRNewswire/ -- G42, the leading UAE-based artificial intelligence and advanced technology group, today announced the launch of G42 Europe & UK, a subsidiary headquartered in London.
+(MENAFN- trailrunnerint) Abu Dhabi, UAE – Thursday, 13 June 2025 - G42, the leading UAE-based artificial intelligence and advanced technology group, today announced the launch of G42 Europe & UK, a subsidiary headquartered in London.
 The entity will focus on delivering tailored AI solutions to Europe and UK's private sector and partnering with governments and industry to support the build-out of critical AI infrastructure across the UK and continental Europe.

 G42 Europe & UK will be co-chaired by two seasoned technology leaders: